This post may contain affiliate links. Please read our disclosure policy.

 - Aromatics & Seasoning: Onion, garlic, carrots, herbs, and a touch of tomato paste give depth and heartiness.

-- Potatoes: Small red or yellow potatoes work great, no peeling required.
-You can swap for sweet potatoes for a different flavor.
+- Potatoes: Small red or yellow potatoes work great, no peeling needed.
+Sweet potatoes also work but give a different flavor.

 Why did I add potatoes to a lentil soup?

-- You can also blend it for small children.
+You can also blend it fully for small kids if needed.

 Recipe Tips